YouLookFamiliar/swoop/README.rst

 See the License for the specific language governing permissions and limitations under the License.

-The License can also be obtained from here.
+The License can also be obtained from `here`_.
 If you are reading this document from the project source code, the License can be found in ``LICENSE.txt``.